How Can I Negotiate a New Loan with Commercial Lenders?

 Like banks, credit unions prefer stabilized properties and tend to prioritize client relationships.
 What's great about them is that they lend money for value-add projects and ground-up construction projects.

-Commercial mortgage loans from credit unions are full recourse and are usually amortized over 20 to 25 years.
+commercial mortgage real estate loans from credit unions are full recourse and are usually amortized over 20 to 25 years.
 They are better than banks in a way, as federal credit unions typically don't have prepayment penalties for refinancing or selling commercial property.

 7. Debt funds